Learn how to upgrade from Optaplanner to Timefold.

 The Shift

-class contains the start and end of each shift,
+class contains the start and end of each shift, as well as the required skill.

 It also has an employee